Seeking the Face of God

 Sean Harty is an Accredited Addiction Counsellor and Clinical Supervisor with Addiction Counsellors of Ireland.
 He is also serving as Chairperson of this organisation for the past four years.
 Sean is a graduate of NUIG and LIT Limerick.
 He is an advocate for all mental health services and engages with Government to have the best services possible for those who require professional help.

-A Day on Flourishing in Christian Ministry
+Soul Keeping: A Day on Flourishing for People in Christian Ministry

-February 20th, with Bishop Ken and Mrs Helen Clarke.
-Details to follow.
+With Bishop Ken and Ms Helen Clarke.

 February 29th, with Ms Carol Barry.
 Details to follow.

 Day for parents who have experienced the loss of a baby before or after birth.

 Saturday, April 4th, with Ms Ann Charlton, chaplain of the Rotunda Hospital.

 A gentle time to explore your experience (recent or past) in a safe and healing environment.
 A spiritual approach to grief, loss and life.
 All welcome, from any faith background and none.

 Who Is Jesus? : Who do you say that I am?

 An exploration over four Wednesday evenings with Vince Murray.
 7.30-9.30pm including tea. €5